Prev Arrow Commodities

 What is Gasoline?

-Gasoline is a key commodity in the energy market, with its price directly influenced by factors such as crude oil prices, refinery output, supply and demand dynamics, and geopolitical events.
+Gasoline is a key commodity in the energy market, with its prices heavily influenced by factors such as crude oil prices, supply and demand dynamics, and geopolitical events.

 Why is Gasoline going down?